GovCompass

 serious incident

-An AI incident causing (or nearly causing) death, serious harm to health, property, fundamental rights or infrastructure — triggering regulatory reporting duties for high-risk systems.
+An AI incident causing (or nearly causing) death, serious harm to health, property, fundamental rights or infrastructure.
+It triggers regulatory reporting duties for high-risk systems.

 shadow AI